-In order to pass the course, you need to complete all written assignments that you are to submit for the portfolio throughout the year, via Canvas.
+In order to pass the course:

+- You should have completed all written assignments that you are to submit for the portfolio throughout the year, via Canvas. - You should have attended both individual meetings with your mentor. - You should have finished the English language test
-Teaching and Examination Application in the Mentor

-Regulations Programme

-Fail Insufficient performance You did not complete and

-submit all written assignments
+Teaching and Examination Application in the Mentor Regulations Programme Fail Insufficient performance You did not complete and submit all written assignments via Canvas.
+Pass Sufficient performance You completed and submitted all written assignments via Canvas.

-via Canvas.

-Pass Sufficient performance You complete and submitted

-all written assignments via

-Canvas.